By Benjamin Roesch and Ben Kaufman | October 21, 2020

 Digging deeper, the SBPC has identified new evidence that Climb may be engaging in misleading and dangerous practices, and that it might be taking advantage of borrowers through several other breaches of consumer protection law.
 These violations could even implicate Climb’s partner schools.

-Today, we released these findings in a letter to the Consumer Financial Protection Bureau (CFPB) to stand up for students and borrowers.
+Today, we released these findings in a letter to the Consumer Financial Protection Bureau (CFPB) calling on it to stand up for students and borrowers.
 In sharing our findings with CFPB Director Kathleen Kraninger, we highlighted the following areas of concerning conduct for the Bureau to immediately investigate and address:

 - Climb’s advertising appears to deceive borrowers, tricking them into taking out loans that are more expensive than represented for programs that may be of lower quality than Climb assures.
 Climb’s central value proposition to students is not just that it offers loans they can use to get an education, but that it does so at schools and programs that it has carefully vetted for positive student outcomes and high return on educational investment.
 However, we found that Climb’s promises of quality assurance may leave borrowers to falsely believe these programs are a surer bet than they actually are.
 For example, Climb presents programs as leading to “great outcomes for students” even when they can’t actually lead to a professional license, uses inaccurate or misleading information on student outcomes for certain programs, and uses dubious methodology to determine that its partner programs have a “high ROI [return on investment].”
 Climb also attracts students by providing details on “example climb loans” that systematically underrepresent the true cost of Climb’s credit—possibly in violation of the Truth in Lending Act.
 Overall, Climb’s business practices warrant an immediate response from regulators, lawmakers, and law enforcement at all levels, as well as relief for harmed borrowers.